dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 already taken place (otherwise it is triggered just before creating the object of that class).

 The *order of initialization of an instance of a class* is as follows, *once the class has been loaded*:
-* Keep track of this class and all superclasses, reverse the order, and then, per class:
+* Keep track of this class and all superclasses (until `java.lang.Object`), reverse the order, and then, per class:
   * Process all *instance field declarations* and *instance initializers* in the order of occurrence in the class
 * Now *run the constructor* of this class, with the first constructor statement being a `this()` or `super()` call
-  * This will trigger a cascade of constructor calls, from constructors in the far most ancestor type till constructors in this class
+  * This will trigger a cascade of constructor calls through the inheritance chain
-  * Each such constructor call will start with a `this()` or `super()` call, whether explicit or implicit
+  * Each such constructor call will *start* with a `this()` or `super()` call, whether explicit or implicit
+  * So the net effect is that constructor (initialization) code runs from top to bottom in the inheritance chain

 Note that the book is wrong here.
 It says instance field declarations come before instance initializers, which is not true.

 ### Inheriting members

 A superclass and subclass may have *methods with the same method signature*.
-If they are *instance methods*, the subclass is said to *override* the corresponding superclass method.
+If they are (non-private) *instance methods*, the subclass is said to *override* the corresponding superclass method.
 The subclass method may still refer to the superclass method using the `super` keyword.

 *Instance method overriding* helps support *polymorphism* and the *Liskov substitution principle*.
-The latter says that it should be possible to initialize a *variable declared to be of the supertype* with an *instance of the subtype without breaking anything*.
+The latter means that it should be possible to initialize a *variable declared to be of the supertype* with an *instance of the subtype without breaking anything*.
 This implies that the method override in the subclass should *not break the API contract* of the superclass method.
 In particular: